jimbaker/clamped/README.md

 ````

 You can decompile the proxy class to see exactly what's going on with
 these steps.
 First, download the [Procyon decompiler][Procyon].
-I'm
+I used
-using 0.5.21, but the most recent when you look should be just fine.
+0.5.21 when I did this step, but the most recent when you look should
+be just fine.

 Then unpack the jar and decompile with Procyon.
 You should do this in some
 unpacking directory, since jar unpacking will explode nicely at